dtudury/horseless/README.md

 ```
 [see it working](https://horseless.info/render/)

-Functions used as template arguments are evaluated at render time.
+Functions used as arguments (`fourFiveSix`) are evaluated at render time.
 Arrays are expanded recursively.
 So if your argument is a function that returns an array of functions that return arrays themselves you still get a flat DOM.

 #### Part 3: `remodel` your model